Please see Visitor Information for what you need to know before you come.

 We are running the tram every 15 minutes with 48 passengers on each trip.
 Our staff will keep you up to date on waiting times at the station.

 How are you adhering to social distancing guidance?

 We have introduced one way systems and made some other changes to our operations.
-Please keep 2m social distance from people not in your household.
+Please be considerate and keep a reasonable distance from other passengers while you are waiting for the tram.
 Please follow signs on site and respect the one way systems.

 How are you managing the cleanliness of the trams and the stations?

 The tramcars and other public areas are cleaned regularly with an enhanced cleaning regime.
 Please help us by using the hand sanitiser stations.